samper/final-project-sage/README.md

 Final project for the sage class
 ================================

 This repository contains my final project for the special topics course about Sage.
-It will probably contain two documents.
-One pdf file that introduces the problem, states a conjecture and explains some of the results obtained and a second file on sage that contains the code used to produce examples.
-This comes from a joint research project with Richard Robinson who is also helping with the programming.
+It contains a PDF that explains the problem and some methods that are beeing used.

 Briefly speaking, the goal of the project is (the precise definitions will be available soon in the pfd file):